On the representation of Boolean and real functions as Hamiltonians for quantum computing: Applications to Constructing Diagonal Operators

-with $a, c_j, d_{jk}\in \reals$, $x_j \in \{0,1\}$.
+with $a, c_j, d_{jk}\in \reals$ and $x_j \in \{0,1\}$.
 Indeed, this is the class of problems (ideally) implementable on current quantum annealing devices such as, for example, D-WAVE machines, where the qubit interactions are themselves quadratic \cite{bian2010ising,mcgeoch2014adiabatic}.
 The QUBO class also contains many problems which at first sight are not quadratic, via polynomial reductions which often require extra variables; indeed, the natural QUBO decision problem is NP-complete~\cite{GareyJohnson}.
 Note that $\overline{x}_j=1-x_j$, so (\ref{eq:QUBO}) is without loss of generality.
+Applying our above results gives the following.

-\begin{prop} The QUBO function (\ref{eq:QUBO}) maps to a Hamiltonian given as a quadratic sum of Pauli $Z$ operators, with size($H_f) \leq 1 + n/2 + n^2/2$.
+\begin{cor} The QUBO objective function (\ref{eq:QUBO}) maps to a Hamiltonian given as a quadratic sum of Pauli $Z$ operators, with size($H_f) \leq 1 + n/2 + n^2/2$.
 Explicitly, we have

 where we have defined $c = \frac12 \sum_{j=1}^n c_j, d = \frac14 \sum_{j<k} d_{jk}$, and $d_j = \frac12 \sum_{k:k\neq j} d_{jk}$ with $d_{jk}=d_{kj}$.